bangazon-clumsy-penguins/BangazonAPI/README.md

 POST /Products

-- Returns a JSON-formatted object representing the product type that was just posted.
+- Returns a JSON-formatted object representing the product that was just posted.

 Product objects to be posted must be included in the body of the request and match the following JSON format:
 ```JSON